Stage 2 brushless airflow kit

 This kit will fit with "normal" installs of our turbo kit and front sway bar, but if you have extra / bigger parts in front of the engine (e.g., a giant sway bar) it's a good idea to check clearance.
 This fan is about 2.25" (measured straight / horizontally back) from the fan mounting bosses at the sway bar.
 It's mounted at an angle, so it's a bit less at the bottom and a bit more at the top.

 Certain ECUs such as the Hydra and MS3 can control the fans directly so they do not require the standalone controller.
-Stock ECUs, MS2 and the FM221 will require the controller.
+Stock ECUs, MS2 and the FM221 will require the controller ("brain kit").
 The fans will not work without PWM control of some sort.
+Please note that if you need the brain kit, you also need a place to mount its sensor (3/8" NPT hole) - our hose splice kit below is an easy way to add a hole for the sensor.

 The non-crossflow variant is designed to fit an NA radiator.
-If you're going to fit it on an NB radiator with the horizontal fan brackets at the bottom, you will need our adapter kit.
+If you're going to fit it on an NB radiator with the horizontal fan brackets at the bottom, you will need our adapter kit (09-56956, please search on our site).
 The crossflow version does not need these brackets.

 Please note that a radiator is not included.